 In order to facilitate the staging of a championship, the Executive Committee may vary the format of an event by playing the first and second rounds on different dates and / or at different venues and / or setting a cut on the number of players progressing from the first to the second round.

 If it becomes impossible to complete an event in accordance with the Specific Rules thereof because of adverse weather conditions or other circumstances, which in the opinion of the Competition Committee, acting by its representatives present at the event, make it impossible or impracticable to do so, the said Committee, acting by its representatives present at the event, shall be empowered to vary such Specific Rules to the extent necessary to achieve a result within the time available.
 The Competition Committee's decision hereunder shall be final.

 6. Tied Events

-(i) A tie for first place in all championship strokeplay competitions, other than the Team Championship, shall be decided by a play-off over a set number of holes predetermined by the Competition Committee, acting by its representatives present at the event.
+(i) A tie for first place in all championship strokeplay competitions, other than the Team Championship and the Junior Team Championship, shall be decided by a play-off over a set number of holes predetermined by the Competition Committee, acting by its representatives present at the event.
 If after those holes, players are still tied, then the winner shall be decided by sudden death, playing the same sequence of holes again until a winner is found.
 In the case of bad light or poor weather conditions causing difficulties, the Competition Committee will arrange an alternative time and date for the play-off over 18 holes.

 (ii) All ties in non-championship strokeplay and handicap competitions and for minor placings in all events, shall be decided according to the scores for the last 18, 9, 6, 3 and 1 holes in that order.
 If necessary, this shall then apply to the first round scores.
 Should there still be a tie, the result shall be decided by lot.